When an adult Dachshund is not spayed, she will have regular heat, or estrus, cycles each year.

 What Does it Mean When a Dog Goes Into Heat?

-There are several symptoms of a dog in heat.
+There are several distinct physical and behavioral signs of a dog in heat.

-Your Dachshund may not experience all of these, or they may not be obvious to detect, but they will likely experience most of them.
+Your Dachshund may not experience all of these symptoms while in heat, or they may not be obvious to detect, but your dog will likely experience most of them.

 Your dog may have several or all symptoms below when they’re in heat.